dwyl/image-classifier/README.md

 ## Embeddings and semantic search

-To transform a text into a vector (a so-called embedding), we used the transformer "sentence-transformers/paraphrase-MiniLM-L6-v2" and `Bumblebee.Text.TextEmbedding.text_embedding`.
-You compute the embeddings for each image caption.
+We use a transformer-based pre-trained model [SBERT](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) to compute an embedding (a representation of the text as a vector) for each caption: we picked-up the transformer [sentence-transformers/paraphrase-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L6-v2) model.
+The encoding is done with the help of the `Bumblebee.Text.TextEmbedding.text_embedding` function once we load the model.
+For simplicity, we did not use the multi-lingual model.
 We instantiate the HNSWLib index with a GenServer and also the tokenizing (which produces embeddings).
 The transformer used is a 384 dimensional vector space.
-Since this transformer is trained with a cosine metric, we embed the vector space of embeddings with the same distance.
+Since this transformer is trained with a cosine metric, we embed the vector space of embeddings with the same distance to use cosine_similarity.
 TBC

 # _Please_ Star the repo! ⭐️